 The fairy tale like Vajdahunyad Castle is nestled within the shady trees at the edge of a lake in Budapest’s serene City Park.
 It is a facsimile of a castle by the same name in Transylvania, Romania.
 When it was first built it was made of cardboard as a temporary exhibit for the Hungarian millennial exhibition in 1896.
 The beautiful castle was proved so popular with the public, however, that it was agreed to make it a permanent fixture.
 It was good they did because it is so enchanting that I could gaze at it for hours!
 The castle was completed in 1906 with a blend of Romanesque, Gothic, Renaissance, and Baroque elements and represents more than 20 of Hungary’s most beloved buildings.

 The Museum of Agriculture is the only part of the castle that is open to the public.
-We ended up going inside on a whim and were glad we did.
+We ended up going inside on a whim and were mighty chuffed we did.
 This rather esoteric museum is famed for its incredible ‘Hunting Hall’.
 It displays some outstanding antlers and trophies of wild boar, mouflon, fallow deer, and Roebuck.
 The grandness and attention to detail of the displays is amazing.
-The hall itself has beautifully decorated vaulted ceilings and stained glass windows making it look like a cathedral for deer.
+The hall itself has beautifully decorated vaulted ceilings and stained-glass windows making it look like a cathedral for deer.

 After two longs days of sightseeing, you need to unwind and relax.
-Budapest has been one of Europe’s great spa destinations for hundreds of years.
+Nothing could be better than a soak in a thermal bath.
+Budapest has been called the World’s Spa Capital and baths have existed here since Roman times.
+It was the Turks though, who built thermal baths within city walls to have a place to bathe during times of war.
 It’s thus inconceivable, in this city of spas, to leave without taking to the waters.
 Most of the city’s thermal waters contain high levels of sulfur and are said to be beneficial in treating rheumatism, arthritis and even Parkinson’s disease.
 There is no shortage of great options to choose from.
 Our favorite, however, is the Szechenyi Thermal Baths.

 Practical Tips for Visiting the Baths